ryancheley/the-well-maintained-test/README.md

     --help     Show this message and exit.

     Commands:
     auth            Save authentication credentials to a JSON file questions       List of questions tested
+    requirements    Loop over a requirements.txt file
     url             url to a github repository you'd like to check

     URL is a url to a github repository you'd like to check, for example: